jonog/redalert/README.md

 ### Redalert
-For monitoring a series of servers at specified intervals & triggering actions if there is downtime.
+For monitoring a series of servers at specified intervals & triggering alerts if there is downtime.
 Currently supports:
 * sending email (via gmail)
 * sending SMS (via Twilio)
 * posting a message to Slack